Kyoto City University of Arts

-Kyoto City University of Arts (京都市立芸術大学, Kyōtogeidai) (京都芸大/Kyoto Univ. of Arts).
-The official abbreviated name is Kyōgei. is a public, municipal university of general art and music in Kyoto, Japan.
+Kyoto City University of Arts (京都市立芸術大学, Kyōtogeidai.
+Official abbreviated name: Kyōgei) (京都芸大/Kyoto Univ. of Arts) is a public, municipal university of general art and music in Kyoto, Japan.
 Established in 1880, it is Japan's oldest university of the arts (the predecessor of Tokyo University of the Arts was founded in 1887).
 Among its faculty and graduates have been 16 recipients of the Order of Culture, 24 members of the Japan Art Academy, and 10 artists who have been designated Living National Treasures.

 The university has been associated closely with nihonga painters from western Japan.